nvs/map/README.md

         -- The directory containing all user files that can be used to -- access and change the map environment.
-It will recursively -- traveresed, and all Lua files within will be processed.
+It will recursively -- traversed, and all Lua files within will be processed.
         --
         -- Note that when traversing directories, entries within are sorted -- using `table.sort ()`.
 This should represent alphanumeric